kennpat/tax_determiner/README.md

 ![alt tag](https://raw.githubusercontent.com/kennpat/tax_determiner/master/public/Readme/editpage.png)

-The app will then calculate the difficulty of your potential return and generate what type of service you might require
+The app will then calculate the difficulty of your potential return and generate what type of service you might require.

 ![alt tag](https://raw.githubusercontent.com/kennpat/tax_determiner/master/public/Readme/showpage.png)